Optimizing Aperture Geometry in THz-TDS for Accurate Spectroscopy of Quantum Materials: Introduction

 The frequency-dependent beam spot at the aperture has direct implications for quantitative THz spectroscopy, especially in studies targeting the intricate low-energy physics of emerging quantum materials.
 These systems often require accurate retrieval of optical conductivity or dielectric response over a broad frequency range, placing stringent demands on spectral fidelity.
 For instance, in thin-film samples exhibiting free-carrier dynamics~\cite{Ulbricht2011,Shi2024,Song2025,Chen2025}, the low-frequency components of the pulse—most sensitive to conductivity—are particularly vulnerable to diffraction and attenuation when the wavelength approaches the aperture diameter.
 Such spectral distortions can compromise the extraction of material parameters and lead to misinterpretations.
 Depending on the spectral range of interest, a lower bound on sample dimensions may therefore be necessary to ensure measurement reliability.
 Understanding the impact of aperture geometry is thus critical when designing THz spectroscopy experiments.

 In this study, we perform a systematic analysis of how aperture geometry influences terahertz transmission in a standard THz-TDS setup.
 Circular metallic apertures with varying diameters and thicknesses are positioned at the beam focus, and the transmitted pulses are recorded under identical alignment conditions.
 By combining time-domain and spectral analyses, we extract the beam waist at the focal plane and assess how the aperture size affects the transmitted signal across the frequency range.
 While direct beam-imaging techniques, such as bolometric cameras~\cite{Oda2010,Oda2015}, offer comprehensive spatial characterization, our approach provides a practical and accessible alternative based on the beam-blocking principle of knife-edge techniques~\cite{Suzaki1975,Firester1977,Cardel2013} for estimating beam parameters and identifying spectral distortions.
 The results offer direct guidance for optimizing aperture selection and sample mounting in high-fidelity THz-TDS measurements---particularly in studies of quantum materials, where preserving low-frequency information is essential.
+To illustrate the practical implications of these findings, the analysis is further extended to measurements on a representative quantum material using sample holders with different aperture diameters.